harsha-ops/Netflix-Clone-DevSecOps-Project/README.md

 - **ArgoCD**: For GitOps-based deployment to the Kubernetes cluster.

 ### **Kubernetes**
-- **Kind**: Kubernetes in Docker is used as a lightweight Kubernetes cluster for local development and testing.
+- **Kind**: Kubernetes in Docker is a lightweight Kubernetes cluster for local development and testing.

 ---